 NOTE: To be considered at the Senior level, applicants must meet the above special requirement AND have 12+ months of social work experience with correctional clients or 2+ years of social work experience in another state, county, or tribal agency (other than DOC).

 Application materials will be accepted on a continuous basis.
-All candidates determined to be eligible will be placed on a register for 6 months and will be invited to interview for vacant positions as they occur.
-When applying, please check only the counties for which you are truly interested.
+All candidates determined to be eligible will be placed on a register and be invited to interview for vacant positions as they occur.

 Permanent classified state employees who are eligible for consideration (transfer, voluntary demotion, or former employees as a reinstatement) must complete the application process in order to be considered.